nyxssmith/LamplighterGame/README.md

   - guarneteed to have an effect

  charm of shielding
-   - absorbs damage for holder
+   - absorbs % of damage for holder
+   - costs mana to do so

 charm of healing
  - slow health regen over time